iamlemec/embed/docs/index.md

 We can also use **dimensionality reduction** techniques such as principle component analysis (PCA), t-SNE, or UMAP

-Here is a 2D UMAP representation of the OpenAI embeddings for every presidential inaugural $\rightarrow$
+On the right is a 2D UMAP representation of the OpenAI embeddings for every presidential inaugural speech

 </div>